kyuupichan/ieee754/docs/ieee754.rst

   .. method:: unpack_value(raw, endianness=None, context=None)

      Convert from a packed binary encoding *raw* of a value of this `interchange format`_.
-     *endiannness* is the byte order of the encoding, valid values are 'little', 'big' and :const:`None` which will use the native endianness of the host machine.  sNaNs are preserved and Conversion is necessarily exact so only :exc:`UnderflowExact` can be signalled.
+     *endiannness* is the byte order of the encoding; valid values are 'little', 'big' and :const:`None` which will use the native endianness of the host machine.  sNaNs are preserved and Conversion is necessarily exact so only :exc:`UnderflowExact` can be signalled.